What Makeup Has Asbestos-Contaminated Talc?

 - Mine Safety and Health Administration (MSHA)

-The administration’s review tested 43 cosmetic samples in 2019 and found that nine of them contained asbestos.
+The FDA’s review tested 43 cosmetic samples in 2019 and found that nine of them contained asbestos.
 It notified the public of the results and announced it would test 50 more cosmetic samples in 2020.
-The FDA expects to release the results in 2021.
+The FDA expected to release the results in early 2021 but has not announced any new updates.

-A risk evaluation of chrysotile asbestos by the U.S. Environmental Protection Agency began in 2019.
-The agency is currently wrapping up part one of the review by collecting input from the public.
+A U.S. Environmental Protection Agency risk evaluation of chrysotile asbestos began in 2019.
 Part one of the review previously found that chrysotile poses an unreasonable risk to human health.
-The next and final part of the review will involve assessing legacy uses and disposal of asbestos.
+The second and final part of the review, which will involve assessing legacy uses and disposal of asbestos, was supposed to be published mid-2021.
+A lawsuit health and environmental groups filed against the agency in May 2021 requests a deadline for the risk evaluation.
 The agency issued a final rule in 2019 that prevents new uses of asbestos from being manufactured in the U.S. or imported without a review.

 Legislation to further regulate asbestos was presented in 2019.
 In March 2019, U.S. Rep. Debbie Dingell presented a bill known as the Children’s Product Warning Label Act that would require warning labels on children’s cosmetics that could contain asbestos.
 The legislation stalled after review in the Subcommittee on Health.
 In November 2019, the Alan Reinstein Ban Asbestos Now Act of 2019, presented by Rep. Frank Pallone, passed in committee but stalled thereafter.